usgs/pestpp/documentation/pestpp_users_manual.md

 PESTPP-SQP employs multiple termination criteria to ensure comprehensive convergence assessment.
 The algorithm monitors stagnation in both objective function reduction and constraint improvement, evaluates KKT consistency for active constraints to verify optimality conditions, and supports standard PEST stop-file handling for user-controlled termination.
 This multi-faceted approach ensures that optimization continues only when meaningful progress is possible while providing reliable convergence guarantees for well-posed problems.

+PESTPP-SQP honors the *drop_violations* column of the observation data section, which is described for PESTPP-IES in section 9.2.7.
+A realization whose simulated outputs violate an observation nominated in that column is dropped when its run is processed, at whichever stage of the iteration the run was made, so that it takes no part in the gradient estimate or the line search.
+The nomination respects observation weights, so a nominated observation with a weight of zero is not enforced.
+The same nomination also decides which runs may be abandoned before they finish when preemption is active; see *preemption_poll_interval_minutes* in section 5.3.5.

 ### <a id='s17-2-5' />14.2.5 Running PESTPP-SQP

 PESTPP-SQP runs like other PEST++ tools: